jim-collier/x9git/project/backlog.md

 	- ✅ Do the same thing for a dev-branch install script (Linux bash, macOS sh, Windows PowerShell), runnable via a single `curl`/`wget` and documented under "how to develop".
 Clones main, installs dependencies, and states what it will do with an option to abort.
 Update README.md with one-liner for both local and system-level installs.
 		- `install-dev.bash` + `install-dev.ps1`: clone, check out `dev`, check tooling (offers package-manager install where one is found), verify, print next steps.
 Documented in README "How to develop" + contributing.md "Your First Code Contribution".
 Bash installers run on macOS stock bash 3.2.

-- 🔘 PowerShell port of gitsby (style guide already covers pwsh; dogfood pwsh leg activates when it lands).
+- ✅ PowerShell port of gitsby (style guide already covers pwsh; dogfood pwsh leg activates when it lands).
+	- `bin/gitsby.ps1`: same commands, checks, and flow as the bash version.
+Regression suite now runs once per implementation (78 checks total); PSScriptAnalyzer joined the lint stage (gates all three .ps1 files); dogfood pwsh leg live.
+Not in a release yet - README says to use `-Ref dev` until one is cut.

 ### Done